For several months, I have worn a Casio Men’s DBC30–1 Databank Digital Watch:

 I really like the DBC30–1.
 It’s lightweight, comfortable and nerdy enough to make a statement while still being able to talk to normal humans.

 Oh, and it can do math.
-My wife loves it.
+My wife

 That said, I’ve been haunted by the desire to try out an iPod nano as a watch.
 So, the other day, I finally made the plunge.